0

 Be Cautious of Too Much Sun Exposure

-● Limit playtime at peak sun exposure time and familiarize yourself with the signs of heat illnesses
+● Limit playtime at peak sun exposure time and know the signs of heat illnesses

 ● Avoid burns; if playground equipment is hot to the touch, it is too hot for your child’s bare skin